Some days, I feel like my head is going to explode.

 - Meanwhile, one of my favorite bloggers, Jimmie of Jimmie’s Collage, has a great list of Homeschool How-Tos that tie heavily into the idea of being flexible.
 My favorite part?
 “There is always something that needs to be done.
 So if math is causing frustration, move to science.
 If writing is not clicking today, work on art instead.
 If school is generally a disaster, well, do some organizing in the bedroom, make a craft, or take a nature walk. … In my view, as long as forward motion is happening, we are succeeding in our homeschool.”
 Amen, Jimmie!!

 - Pick the days and times for “school” that work best for you.
 You might be an unschooler, or you might be using one of the popular Sonlight cores or a curriculum like Calvert that has a daily lesson plan.
 Doesn’t matter.
 Nowhere – NOWHERE – does it say that you need to work on that material Monday through Friday, or when it’s daylight out.
-And I thank God for it!!
-22 ways to homeschool your kids on Christian Mommies tackles this with ideas like weekend schooling, evening schooling and so on.
+Thank goodness!
+There are tons of options like weekend schooling, evening schooling and so on.
 (But if so, what do you do with the kids when you’re working?
 I’ll hit that topic in depth when we talk about managing your job!)

 - If you have to provide any homeschool documentation, I implore you, do it as you go.
 We live in Pennsylvania, home of Documentation Requirements That Make Even Organized Moms Weep.
 (Not an official state motto.)
 One of the pieces that is required every single year is a “book log” of materials read by date, and I can’t even imagine trying to go back and guess at that even a month after we’ve read something.
 Specific to our state, there is an amazing site, Ask Pauline, that gives free printable copies of a variety of formats for most of your official paperwork.
 While it’s designed around PA law, I am sure that if you’re familiar with the requirements in your own state, you could easily adapt many of the materials!